 In achieving this, Falun Gong has refashioned the possibility of what it means to be "Chinese" in the new millenia, offering a way of being at once forward looking and yet grounded in the strength of a cultural past.

-Falun Gong has, in brief, renewed a culture-bringing to life what communism sought to key to your life
+Falun Gong has, in brief, renewed a culture-bringing to life what communism sought to perish.

 It is a fantastic opportunity, and one not to be missed.